tensorflow/community/rfcs/20210119-determinism.md

 * Sessions are nondeterminism and making them determinism requires having the executor run ops in a consistent order.
 It is probably not worth making sessions deterministic.
 * If performant, we could potentially have determinism be enabled by default, but not raising an error for nondeterministic ops.

+## Apendix

+### Existing environmental variables

+There are currently two environment variables in TensorFlow to enable deterministic op functionality.

+The first environment variable is `TF_CUDNN_DETERMINISTIC`.
+When set to `'true'` or `'1'`, this,

+* makes the selection of cuDNN convolution algorithms deterministic,
+* selects deterministic gradient algorithms for `tf.nn.conv*d` and `tf.keras.layers.Conv*D`,
+* selects deterministic gradient algorithms for `tf.nn.max_pool*d` and `tf.keras.layers.MaxPool*D`, and
+* selects a deterministic gradient algorithm for `tf.nn.ctc_loss`.

+The second environment variable is `TF_DETERMINISTIC_OPS`.
+This supercedes and replaces `TF_CUDNN_DETERMINISTIC` by first implementing the same functionality, but then it also (when set to `'true'` or `'1'`),

+* selects deterministic gradient kernels for `tf.nn.bias_add` and the many Keras layers that apply a bias,
+* selects a deterministic algorithm for XLA reductions on GPU, and
+* selects a deterministic gradient algorithm for `tf.image.resize` with `method=ResizeMethod.BILINEAR` and `tf.keras.layers.UpSampling2D` with `interpolation='bilinear'`

+Calling `tf.config.enable_deterministic_execution(True)` will be equivalent to setting `TF_DETERMINISTIC_OPS` to `'true'` or `'1'` plus the additional functionality described in this RFC.

+The two environment variables will be first deprecated and then removed.